 - Create a new save file, even when playing on Supernova difficulty – SaveGame bIgnoreSuperNova 1 0

 - Set your armour level – SetArmorLevel <level> 1

 - Set your weapon level – SetWeaponLevel <level> 1

 - Transport the player to wherever the camera is aiming – Teleport

 And there you have it, The Outer Worlds console commands.
 There are plenty there to get you started, but more are likely to turn up.
 If that’s the case, we’ll update this guide.

 In the meantime, we have plenty other The Outer Worlds guides.
-Some let you know How long is The Outer Worlds, others solve issues like The Outer Worlds Rockwell crash (there’s even a fix in there that doesn’t involve shooting him).
+Some let you know How long is The Outer Worlds ahead of its Steam release, others solve issues like The Outer Worlds Rockwell crash (there’s even a fix in there that doesn’t involve shooting him).